Resibad Minimising undersea noise pollution associated with human activity to protect the environment

 Several contracts are also in the pipeline for Altran and Vivo to collaborate on MRE impact studies.

 1024x768 The RESIBAD project was aimed at developing expertise and operational tools for validating bubble curtains and other devices designed to reduce undersea noise generated by explosions and maritime works.
-Normal 0 false false false EN-GB X-NONE X-NONEPartenaires
+Normal 0 false false false EN-GB X-NONE X-NONEPartners

 Centres de recherche